-- Outcome 1: Short-term access to and availability of food and nutritious diets at household level improved, including: (I) Percentage of households (HH) with improved Food Insecurity Experience Scale (FIES), of which female-headed households; (II) Percentage of women in beneficiary households with minimum dietary diversity; and (III)Percentage of children (6-23 months) consuming minimum acceptable diet. - Outcome 2: Medium-term access and availability of food and nutritious diets at household level improved: - Increase in the volume of agri-food products commercialized by beneficiaries, of which by female beneficiaries. - Outcome 3: Country capacity to respond to food insecurity strengthened - Preparedness to respond to food security crises improved, through the adoption of the food security preparedness plan and the use of the monitoring tool.
+- Outcome 1: Short-term access to and availability of food and nutritious diets at household level improved, including: (i) Percentage of households (HH) with improved Food Insecurity Experience Scale (FIES), of which female-headed households; (ii) Percentage of women in beneficiary households with minimum dietary diversity; and (iii) Percentage of children (6-23 months) consuming minimum acceptable diet. - Outcome 2: Medium-term access and availability of food and nutritious diets at household level improved: Increase in the volume of agri-food products commercialized by beneficiaries, of which by female beneficiaries. - Outcome 3: Country capacity to respond to food insecurity strengthened: Preparedness to respond to food security crises improved, through the adoption of the food security preparedness plan and the use of the monitoring tool.

-The project aims to achieve its objective through five components: (1) Improving household incomes through CFW for agricultural production infrastructure and building climate resilience; (2) Increasing production and sale of nutritious crop, livestock, and fish products; (3) Improving the nutritional status of vulnerable rural households; (4) Capacity building for food security management and climate resilience; and (5) Project management and knowledge management.

-The only component with potential impacts with regard to land acquisition and physical and/or economic displacement, however temporary, is Component 1.
+The Parent Project and the Additional Financing, aim to achieve its objective through five components: (1) Improving household incomes through CFW for agricultural production infrastructure and building climate resilience; (2) Increasing production and sale of nutritious crop, livestock, and fish products; (3) Improving the nutritional status of vulnerable rural households; (4) Capacity building for food security management and climate resilience; and (5) Project management and knowledge management.
+The only component with potential impacts regarding land acquisition and/or physical/economic displacement, however temporary, is Component 1.
 Further details on this are provided in section 2.3.

 2.2.
-Project Beneficiaries
+Updated Parent Project (Including Additional Financing) Beneficiaries